alaradirik/google-cloud-flask-tutorial/README.md

 ## Introduction

-Accompanying code for the **Deploying a Custom ML Prediction Service on Google Cloud** tutorial on Medium.
+Accompanying code for the **Deploying a ML Model on Google Compute Engine** tutorial on Medium.

 ## Project Structure